-Classical AntiquityOnline ticket purchase
+Classical AntiquityOnline tickets

 The new permanent exhibition of the Collection of Classical Antiquities presents the ancient classical tradition, focusing on the cultures of ancient Greece, Etruria, and Rome in the context of the entire Mediterranean world.
 The ancient cultures are presented in three parts from three different perspectives.

 From 23 October, 2020, the exhibition is partly closed.

 Hellas – Italy – Rome.
 Three traditions in the art of ancient Europe

 This room brings to life the three most important traditions of Mediterranean art in classical antiquity.
 Although the ancient languages, through most of their history, lacked a specific expression similar to the modern concept of art, and the objects displayed here were mostly intended for everyday use, they later came to be regarded as works of art.
 Subsequent periods were in constant dialogue with antiquity, sometimes regarding ancient works as the paragon of perfection, at other times dismissing them as representatives of an outdated tradition.